 - Not all BLM lands are represented by angular boundaries.
 The only BLM lands identified by angular boundaries are national monuments.

-You can find free BLM camping with Google Maps using the help of another camping app called, “FreeRoam“.
+You can find free BLM lands using another camping app called, “FreeRoam“.
 FreeRoam contains BLM land boundaries, and it links these locations to Google Maps so that you can save places and get turn-by-turn driving directions.

-- Start by installing FreeRoam to your phone or tablet.
-FreeRoam is available on both Google Play and Apple App Store.
+- Install FreeRoam to Your Phone or Tablet – FreeRoam is available on both Google Play and Apple App Store.
 FreeRoam is completely free, and it contains no ads, despite what Google Play says.

-- Tap on the Layers icon and enable both “BLM Land” and “Satellite”.
-You will now see orange shaded areas laid over a satellite map.
+- Tap on the Layers Icon to enable both “BLM Land” and “Satellite” – You will now see orange shaded areas laid over a satellite map.
 These orange shaded areas are BLM lands.
 You can camp for free on these lands, as long as there is a public road leading into these lands.

 - Look for Roads Leading into BLM Lands – Follow these roads until you see a clearing where you can pull your vehicle off to and camp.
 You’ve now found free BLM camping.